Tesco: Animal welfare

 Tesco has received criticism for supplying meat from intensive animal farms.
 In September 2019, footage from a farm supplying Tesco showed birds being kicked and hurled into crates.
+Tesco responded by suspending sales from the farm.
 The following year, an investigation into a chicken farm found fast-growing birds believed to be in chronic pain and others that could barely stand up.

 In May 2021, undercover footage at a Tesco supplier showed piglets deemed too small or weak for the abattoir being hammered to death or swung against a concrete floor by farm workers.
-In July 2021, an investigation showed chickens at a Tesco supplier being left to die of thirst in overcrowded sheds, with some resorting to cannibalism and many suffering ammonia burns.
+Tesco responded by ceasing to use the supplier.
+In July 2021, an investigation by a vegan charity showed chickens at a Tesco supplier being left to die of thirst in overcrowded sheds, with some resorting to cannibalism and many suffering ammonia burns.
+Tesco launched an investigation.

 In 2024, Tesco faced a campaign led by the animal welfare organization Mercy for Animals urging the company to ban the practice of eyestalk ablation, in which the eyestalks of female shrimp are crushed or removed, as well as the use of ice slurry in its shrimp supply chain.
 Advocates claimed that ice slurry does not effectively render shrimp unconscious before slaughter.
 In August 2024, Tesco announced a new decapod crustacean welfare policy that bans eyestalk ablation and requires electrical stunning prior to slaughter for whiteleg shrimp starting in 2026 and bans eyestalk ablation for tiger prawns beginning in 2027.